Jasper Skytram: All You NEED to Know Before Visiting

 If you buy your tickets in person, you will be prompted to select a departure time for your descent in order to prevent congestion at both stations.
 Alternatively, if you purchase your tickets online, we suggest that you choose your descent time at the time of booking.
 If you don’t, you’ll be required to choose a time once you arrive at the lower station.

-But not to worry, the staff are not sticklers to this time, and it is no big deal if you find yourself spending longer or shorter at the top than you thought.
+However, don’t worry, the staff are not sticklers for this time, and it’s no big deal if you find yourself spending longer or shorter at the top than you thought.
 Just hop in the descending lineup when you have had your fill.

 Is There Food At The Jasper SkyTram